-It takes nerve to choose a big floral print rendered in bright colors for furniture upholstery.
+It takes nerve to choose a large scale floral upholstery print rendered in bright colors on furniture.
 The worry is that it won’t wear well visually or will pop too much in a room.
-Yet I find myself drawn to oversize prints, including the splashy white blossoms against a tropical aqua background in Harlequin’s Impasto range fabric [top].
+Yet I find myself drawn to oversize floral upholstery prints, including the splashy white blossoms against a tropical aqua background in Harlequin’s Impasto range fabric [top].

 The mix of pattern based on two shades of green is as difficult to pull off as the mix of styles in this vignette – a special talent of Madcap Cottage designers John Loecke and Jason Oliver Nixon.
 The super-size banana leaf print couldn’t be farther from your Grandma’s dining room but a less stylish fabric choice for the same chair could easily go Granny.